This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 By choosing someone else to be responsible to photos, you can then sit back and enjoy the day.
 If you aren’t sure about trusting someone else with the photography, hire someone to shadow your event.
 They can walk around and take pictures of your guests in action.
 A photography student or local high school teen can be a perfect way to keep this service in budget while giving them some practice photographing events.

-Not every First Communion event will have favors.
+Not every First Communion party will have favors.
 When possible, though, I do like to send a little something home with guests.
 It’s a nice way to say thank you for coming.

 If you have room in your event budget for favors, be sure to choose carefully.
 Try to pick something that is useful to guests after the event or creates a memory.
 I avoid little trinkets or things that will just be thrown away.